nasa/openmct/API.md

 of this folder will include a minified javascript file named `openmct.js` as well as assets such as html, css, and images necessary for the UI.

-For a deeper dive into the specifics of building Open MCT, please see our [Build Guide Docs](./docs/src/guide/build.md)

 ## Starting an Open MCT application

 To start a minimally functional Open MCT application, it is necessary to